linxGnu/go-adder/README.md

 	time.Sleep(3 * time.Second)

 	// get total added value
 	fmt.Println(adder.Sum())
 }
 ```

 ## RandomCellAdder

 * A `LongAdder` with simple strategy of preallocating atomic cell and select random cell for update.
-* Faster than JDK LongAdder in multi-routine (race) benchmark but much slower in case of single routine (no race).
+* Faster than JDK LongAdder in multi-routine (race) benchmark but slower in case of single routine (no race).
-* Consume 2KB to store cells, which is often larger than JDK LongAdder which number of cells is dynamic.
+* Consume ~1KB to store cells, which is often larger than JDK LongAdder which number of cells is dynamic.

 ```
 adder := ga.NewLongAdder(ga.RandomCellAdderType)